kemitchell/plain-website-terms-of-service/terms.md

 - The company welcomes your feedback and suggestions for the website.
 See the [Contact](#contact) section below for ways to get in touch with us.

-- You agree that the company will be free to act on feedback and suggestions you provide, and that the company won't have to notify you that your feedback was used, get your permission to use it, or pay you.
+- You agree that the company will be free to act on feedback and suggestions you provide, and that the company won't have to notify you that your feedback was used, get your permission to use it, or pay you for it.
 You agree not to submit feedback or suggestions that you believe might be confidential or proprietary, to you or others.

 # Termination